WestiferRobin/prism-project/docs/OrbSpeeder/NexusTheory/mathamatics.md

                         - Hyper Length of a Vector
                         - Hyper Area of a Matrix
                         - Hyper Volume of a Tensor
-                        - Hyper Space of a Prism
+                        - Hyper Space of a PrismBrain
     - hyper parameters from sqrt(-1) <= t <= inf
         - types: scaler(1), vector(2), matrix(3), tensor(4), prism(t)
         - <alpha, gamma, beta> => 0D to 3D in position for F=m(t)(a + g)